 I know that someday she will be an amazing adult who will do some really amazing things in her life.
 But for now she is still a kid and my husband and I are the ones who have to help her become that amazing adult.

-I've learned a thing or two in the last ten years when it comes to dealing with Sophia and her strong will.
+I’ve learned a thing or two in the last ten years when it comes to dealing with my daughter and her strong will.
 When I remember to do these things—without letting my emotions get the better of me—things go much more smoothly at our house.

 7 Things Your Strong-Willed Child Needs From You